LiberoNuvola/PRE-RICH-scratch-and-win-game/docs/Game-Economy.md

   - UnresolvedTicketReserve(A)
   - LockedJackpotLiquidity(A)

-The protocol must maintain:
+The invariant is:

 PendingWinningLiabilities
 + UnresolvedTicketReserve
 + LockedJackpotLiquidity
 <= TotalLiquidity

-and therefore:

-EffectivePool >= 0

-Jackpot liquidity is subtracted exactly once.
-It must not also be represented as another liability unless the accounting transition explicitly removes it from the Jackpot bucket at the same time.
+Jackpot liquidity must be deducted exactly once.

+4. Genesis Activation

+The first class is:

+Genesis = 1 USDM

+Genesis may activate only when protocol-controlled PRE has verified economic value of at least:

+TreasuryPREValueUSDM >= 4,000 USDM

+The bootstrap PRE position is not automatically PrizePool liquidity.

+Once Genesis is legitimately activated, later PRE price movements cannot retroactively invalidate Genesis or already-issued tickets.

+5. Ticket Class Ladder

+1 / 2 / 3 / 5 / 10 / 25 / 50 / 100 USDM

+Classes are never enabled by an administrator.
+Saleability is derived from verified post-sale economic state.

+The current active class and the historical maximum class are distinct:

+CurrentActiveClass may contract when solvency deteriorates.

+HighestClassEverActivated only increases and anchors Jackpot maturity.

+6. Normal Prize Economics

+The normal game retains its five winning tiers.

+Tier

+Base multiplier

+Effective payout

+1

+2

+1 × P

+2

+5

+2.5 × P

+3

+10

+5 × P

+4

+200

+100 × P

+5

+1000

+500 × P

+Therefore:

+MaximumNormalPayout(P) = 500 × P

+A winning payout is calculated at reveal and becomes immutable at crystallisation.

-8. Unresolved-Ticket Reserve
+7. Unresolved-Ticket Reserve

-Every unrevealed ticket creates uncertainty and therefore consumes economic capacity.
+Every unrevealed ticket consumes economic capacity.

-The current statistical model is:
+The reference statistical model is:

-UnresolvedReserve(N) =
-    N × μ + Z × σ × sqrt(N)
+UnresolvedReserve(N) = N × μ + Z × σ × sqrt(N)

-For Genesis modelling, the reference distribution is:
+Genesis reference values:

-Loss: 75%

-1 USDM: 17%

-2.5 USDM: 6%

-5 USDM: 1.8%

-100 USDM: 0.19%

-500 USDM: 0.01%

-with approximately:

 μ ≈ 0.65 USDM
 σ ≈ 6.676 USDM
 Z ≈ 3.09

+Reference Genesis distribution:

+Loss       75%
+1 USDM     17%
+2.5 USDM    6%
+5 USDM      1.8%
+100 USDM    0.19%
+500 USDM    0.01%

 The statistical reserve is a risk model, not a deterministic guarantee.
-Safety must additionally account for the maximum possible unresolved exposure and the available safety floor.

-Because payout scales linearly with ticket price, the Genesis reserve model scales linearly with class price when the probability table is unchanged.

-9. Deterministic Exposure and Class Activation
+8. Deterministic Exposure and Class Control

-The protocol must distinguish statistical reserve from deterministic worst-case exposure.

-For class price P and N unresolved tickets of that class:
+For class price P and N unresolved tickets:

 WorstCaseExposure(P, N) = 500 × P × N

-A class may be opened for new sales only if the resulting state remains within the protocol's approved risk budget.

-The activation decision must therefore be based on the post-sale economic state, not on a single static balance check.
+A proposed sale is valid only if the post-sale state satisfies all mandatory economic constraints.

 Conceptually: